apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Using `TypeDocumentNode`

 In TypeScript, all APIs that intake `DocumentNode` can alternatively take `TypeDocumentNode<Data, Variables>`.
-This type has the same JavaScript representation, but enables APIs to infer the data and variable types (instead of requiring you to explicitly specify types upon invocation).
+This type has the same JavaScript representation but enables APIs to infer the data and variable types (instead of making you specify types upon invocation).

 This technique enables us to modify the [`useQuery` example](#usequery) above to use a type inference: